Reason #3 why the Wizard likes Bovada:

 In some jurisdictions, namely California, dice alone may not determine the outcome of a bet.
 In the game of "Card Craps" 24-card decks are used each consisting of ranks ace to six in all four suits.
 Two cards are drawn to simulate the roll of the dice.
 If the suits are different the "roll" stands.
 If the suits are the same, then the roll is ignored for all craps bets.
 The odds on all craps bets are the same as if dice were used.

-However, there is an extra bet call the "No Call."
+However, there is an extra bet called the "No Call."
 This bet pays 3 to 1 if the two cards are suited, otherwise it loses.
 The house edge depends on the number of 24-card decks used as shown below.

 Card Craps - No Call Bet